Enduriel/BB-Modding-Doc-MD/Modern Hooks/Basic Hooks.md

 ```
 `_modID` is the ID of your mod, allowing for easier identification of hooks for debugging purposes.
 `_scriptPath` is the path of the file you're trying to hook
-`_newFunctions` is a table containing wrappers for the functions you're trying to wrap.
+`_functionWrappers` is a table containing wrappers for the functions you're trying to wrap.

 Wraps all the functions in the `_functionWrappers` table.
 Requires that the functions you're trying to wrap already exist, and will print warnings to log if they don't.
 If you're trying to add new functions you should use [[#Adding Functions|addFunctions]].